Installing Ubuntu Server With Disk Encryption Support

 - LUKS = Linux Unified Key Setup - a disk encryption specification used for Linux.

-To achieve this, please initiate Ubuntu Server 20.04 LTS installation in its normal way, then follow the instructions below.
+To achieve this, please initiate the Ubuntu Server installation in its normal way, then follow the instructions below.

 Guided Storage Configuration step